 What Is a Black Box and What Does It Do?

-A truck’s black box records information about the vehicle’s status, and then stores data regarding the truck, the trip it was on at the time of the accident, and its location directly before the accident occurred.
+A truck’s black box records information about the vehicle’s status.
+It then stores data regarding the truck, the trip it was on at the time of the accident, and its location directly before the accident occurred.
 Some models of EDRs record data continually and store it for longer periods of time, while others only keep it from the few minutes leading up to the detection of a crash.

-Digital data that is recovered from a black box can later be used by law enforcement, accident investigators, attorneys and insurance companies to learn information about the circumstances surrounding an accident, including who was at fault.
+Digital data that is recovered from a black box can later be used by law enforcement, accident investigators, attorneys, and insurance companies to learn information about the circumstances surrounding an accident, including who was at fault.
 That information may be critical in building a case for a potential liability lawsuit.
 Although black box recording devices are not required by law, most trucks built after the 1990s have them anyway as part of the vehicle’s engine component system.
 Older trucks made prior to the 1990s and still operating on the road today may not have an EDR.
 Many major national trucking operations also employ the use of satellite tracking equipment or trip recorders to monitor their trucks when they’re on the road.

 Black box data is vital in the event of a large truck accident because of the electronic information it contains.
 It may be the key to unlocking the answer as to what happened in a crash.
 The records from a truck’s black box can provide you and your attorneys with a crucial piece of the puzzle that helps to support your claims in a personal injury lawsuit.
-It may prove negligence on the part of the truck driver or trucking company if, for example, the driver was speeding, lost control of the truck or failed to brake at a stop signal.
+It may prove negligence on the part of the truck driver or trucking company if, for example, the driver was speeding, lost control of the truck, or failed to brake at a stop signal.

 For example, black box data can provide evidence that a driver drifted from the roadway to the shoulder of the highway, which may indicate a distracted or fatigued driver at the time of the wreck.
 If black box records show that a driver suddenly swerved before crashing, such a maneuver may explain a rollover accident.
 Black box data that points to a steering wheel turn directly before a blind spot accident may prove that the driver of a truck was attempting to merge into another lane before the crash.